kkieninger/parcel-template/README.md

 This repository assumes you have Node.js running locally on your computer.
 This repository was built using Node `v16`, though it is likely to work on earlier version of Node.
 You can determine which version of Node you are running by running `node -v` in your terminal.
-If you have an earlier version and would like to upgrade, (Node Version Manager)[https://github.com/nvm-sh/nvm] is a highly recommended configuration.
+If you have an earlier version and would like to upgrade, [NVM - Node Version Manager](https://github.com/nvm-sh/nvm) is a highly recommended configuration.

 ### GitHub Personal Access Token (PAT)